flojoy-ai/docs/docs/instruments-database/RF Signal Generators/Keysight-8657B/Keysight-8657B.md

 </TabItem>
 <TabItem value="PyMeasure" label="PyMeasure">

-Here is a Python script that uses Pymeasure to connect to a Keysight 8657B RF Signal Generator:
+Here is a Python script that uses Pymeasure to connect to a Keysight (Agilent) 8657B RF Signal Generator:

 ```python
 from pymeasure.adapters import VISAAdapter